michel-kraemer/sudocle/README.md

 * Optimised for various devices (mobile and desktop) as well as screens (any size and resolution)
 * Configurable interface:
-  * Multiple themes (including dark mode)
+  * Themes (including dark mode)
-  * Multiple colour palettes (including one optimised for colour blindness)
+  * Colour palettes (including one optimised for colour blindness)
+  * Custom colour palette
+  * Zoom
+  * Font sizes
   * and other options
-* Fully compatible to puzzles published by [Cracking the Cryptic](https://www.youtube.com/c/CrackingTheCryptic) (see [usage instructions](#using-the-online-version) below)
+* Fully compatible with puzzles published by [Cracking the Cryptic](https://www.youtube.com/c/CrackingTheCryptic) (see [usage instructions](#using-the-online-version) below)
 * High performance graphics renderer using WebGL or HTML Canvas